aljaplatt/aljaplatt/README.md

 ## 🚀 About Me
 I'm an aspiring professional fullstack developer.
-I began to code after exploring website builders such as Wix and SquareSpace to build a site for my Cafe & Catering business.
+I began to code after exploring website builders such as Wix and SquareSpace to build a site during my masters degree.
 I really enjoyed the process, but became frustrated at the restrictive feeling of those websites.
 I didn't want the zoo experience, I wanted the jungle!
 So the journey began...